Quickstart

 ## Credits System

-Different endpoints may require different credit amounts per request.
+Different search and scan endpoints require different credit amounts per request.

 ### How does the credits system work?